 Alfred Hitchcock, the Cinematic Genius

 Alfred Hitchcock was a famous English director, screenwriter and filmmaker.
 He is known as one of the most influential and extensively studied filmmakers in cinematic history.
 In 1920, Alfred Hitchcock entered the film industry and directed over 50 feature films in his six decades career.
-He was publicly known for his interviews, cameo roles, the host and producer of the television anthology Alfred Hitchcock Presents (1955–65).
+He was publicly known for his interviews, cameo roles, and the host and producer of the television anthology Alfred Hitchcock Presents (1955–65).
 Hitchcock’s films gathered 46 Academy Award nominations.
 In 1939, he stepped into Hollywood and made his first American film, Rebecca, which won the Academy Award for Best Picture.
 Alfred Hitchcock was conferred with the AFI’s Life Achievement Award in 1979.
 Passed away in 1980, the Master of Suspense has a magnificent legacy and is one of the most celebrated icons in history.
 In 1978 John Russell Taylor, a famous English film critic, described him as “the most universally recognisable person in the world” and “a straightforward middle-class Englishman who just happened to be an artistic genius”.

 Did you know: Hitchcock in an interview said that “I’m frightened of my own movies.
 I never go to see them.
 I don’t know how people can bear to watch my movies.”

 Born on August 13, 1899, in London, England, Alfred Hitchcock grew up in a strict, Catholic family.
 He used to talk about his childhood as lonely and sheltered; his social interactions were affected due to his obesity.
-He once recounted an incident where his father sent him to the nearby police station with a note when he was five, asking the officer to lock him for 10 minutes as punishment for misbehaving.
+He once recounted an incident where his father sent him to the nearby police station with a note when he was five, asking the officer to lock him up for 10 minutes as punishment for misbehaving.
 He also mentioned that his mother would force him to stand at the foot of her bed for many hours as punishment (a scene depicted in his film Psycho).
 Being brutally treated or wrongfully accused are ideas that are reflected in Alfred Hitchcock’s films.

 Alfred Hitchcock had a huge extended family.
 Every summer, his wealthy uncle John would rent a seaside house in Cliftonville, Kent, for the family.
 Hitchcock became class-conscious there, noticing the contrasts between tourists and locals.